A beginner’s guide to understanding Text Summarization with NLP

 This is why BLEU also considers n-grams(bigrams, trigrams 4-grams).
 If we account for bigrams in the same example, then bigrams that are possible from our candidate are “NLP is”, “is what”, “what I”, “I want”, “want to”, “to learn”. and the bigram precision score now becomes 3/4.
 This explains that BLEU rewards exact matching sequences of words between candidate and reference.

-BLEU also penalizes sentences shorter than the reference sentence, to understand why it does so we extend the original example, now consider our candidate to be “NLP is”, if we consider bigrams, this candidate would receive a BLEU score of 1, BLEU would penalize the score by multiplying it with the penalty which is calculated as, divide the length of the reference sentence by the length of our output, subtract one from that, and raise it to the power of e.
+BLEU also penalizes sentences shorter than the reference sentence.
+To understand why it does this, we can extend the original example.
+Now consider our candidate to be “NLP is.”
+If we consider bigrams, this candidate would receive a BLEU score of 1.
+BLEU then penalizes the score by multiplying it with a penalty calculated by dividing the length of the reference sentence by the length of our output, subtracting one from that, and raising it to the power of e.
 In our case, the penalty would be 0.36 making our BLEU score 0.36 from 1.

 We can all now agree why BLEU is a widely used metric but it does have some flaws like it does not consider meaning.
-You can further read about problems with BLEU to gain a better understanding of the metric here
+You can further read about problems with BLEU to gain a better understanding of the metric on this Blog.

 We now look at the below BLEU scores for our generated summaries through the pre-trained BERT model